| You are here: Home: LCU 1 | 2006 : Thomas J. Lynch, MD

 weeks of surgery, they can’t show any evidence of hemoptysis, and they must

 have T2 tumors or greater.
 Patients with Stage IA disease are not eligible.
+DR LOVE: Do you include patients with squamous cell disease in the trial?
+DR LYNCH: In completely resected lung cancer, no squamous cells should

 remain so there is no theoretical reason that patients should bleed.
 I don’t